Join the fastest-growing Food community on Pinterest

 11. Snickerdoodle Cookies

-Snickerdoodle cookies are soft and cinnamon-sugary and they are simple to make and perfect for sharing and they are one of the best holiday cookies because they offer a nostalgic flavor and everyone enjoys them with milk or hot drinks and they make holiday baking easy and fun.
+Snickerdoodle cookies are soft and full of cinnamon-sugar flavor.
+They are simple to make and perfect for sharing.
+They remain one of the best holiday cookies because they offer a nostalgic flavor that everyone enjoys with milk or hot drinks, making holiday baking easy and fun.

 Ingredients